PowerShell/Community-Blog/Posts/2021/07/How Can I Be Notified Any Time a Service Goes Down.md

 To achieve this, you need Windows PowerShell 5.1 and above.

 This post uses the latest version of PowerShell 7.
-So if you are don't yet have PowerShell 7, see the [Microsoft documentation on how to install PowerShell 7 on Windows.](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1).
+So if you are don't yet have PowerShell 7, see the Microsoft documentation on how to [Install PowerShell 7 on Windows](https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-windows).

 Also, make sure that PowerShell is running as administrator.